Vualto/task-engine-public-docs/docs/source/TaskEngineWorkflows.md

 3. When submitting a capture with a clip end time in the future

 If a capture is submitted with a clip end time that is in the future, it will be automatically scheduled to run at the end time of the clip which is furthest in the future.
-Unless the `run_at` time (if specified) is further in the future than the end time.
+The exception to this is if the `run_at` time (if provided) is further in the future than the end time.

 ## Workflow Trigger Example